 Ponder the orb

-Essential?
-Yes, the new villain Kelek is cool.
 Game adaptation friendly?
-Well, if your group doesn’t have a unicorn buddy, probably not.
-AD&D Monsters: (dire) wolves; unicorns
+If your group doesn’t have a unicorn buddy, probably not.

 Kelek the bad wizard wants to collect unicorn horns from the few remaining specimens.
 Uni learns she can teleport, although this seldom comes up in future episodes.
+Watch my analysis here:

 5. IN SEARCH OF THE DUNGEON MASTER

-Essential?
-It’s run of the mill plot, but has some charm.
-Still, you can skip it.
-Game adaptation friendly?Yes, I did it successfully.
 AD&D Monsters: sprite, zombie, bullywugs, lamassu, earth elemental, orcs, giant snapping turtle, shadow demon.
 Original monster: giant snail, “Know Tree”

 The mercenary Warduke captures DM to sell to Venger.
 In the quest to rescue him, the kids are captured and thrown in slave mines where they meet a dwarf who talks like Yoda.